The Best 10 Public Hospitals in Kenya

 Q: How affordable are the services offered by public hospitals in Kenya?

-A: The rates are highly affordable with most of the hospitals charging a fraction of what private hospitals charge.
+A: The rates are highly affordable, with most hospitals charging a fraction of what private hospitals charge.
 You can also use NHIF cards to pay for services.

 Q: How reliable are the services offered by public hospitals in Kenya?

-A: The hospitals are highly reliable with most offering excellent services.
+A: The hospitals are reliable, with most offering excellent services.
 However, there is always room for improvement, and the government is working tirelessly to improve the infrastructure of these hospitals.

 Q: What should I do if I need urgent medical care and I am not in Nairobi?

 A: You should go to the nearest public hospital.
-The hospitals are spread all over the country and you will be sure to find one close to where you are.
+The hospitals are spread nationwide, and you will find one close to where you are.

-Q: Are there any hospitals that offer services for free?
+Q: Are there any hospitals that offer free services?

-A: Yes, there are hospitals that offer services for free.
+A: Yes, some hospitals offer services for free.
 However, you will need to check with the hospital to find out which services they offer for free and which ones have a fee.

 Q: I am not a Kenyan citizen; can I still use the services offered by public hospitals in Kenya?